 Actually many beginners understand what are weak pieces but they confuse thinking about what are weak squares.
 This article on chess.com gives more information about this topic.

 As per Wikipedia, a key square means the square on which if the king gains control, then it can force some gain by either capture of a pawn or by pawn promotion.

 Key squares are also known as critical squares in chess.
-They are very crucial especially in the endgames.
-For further reference you can visit the wikipedia article.
+They are very crucial, especially in the endgames.
+For further knowledge, you can visit the Wikipedia article.

 - Landing squares means squares on which chess pieces land on their move.

 - Controlling squares means squares which are under control of the chess pieces.